Krzysztof Baran (footballer, born 1960)

 Krzysztof Baran (born 26 July 1960) is a Polish former professional footballer who played as a forward.
 Besides Poland, he has played in Greece.

 Club career

 Baran began his career with Gwardia Warsaw, a club for whom he would play several seasons in the Polish Ekstraklasa.
-He had a spell with Larissa in the Alpha Ethniki.
+He had a spell with AEL in the Alpha Ethniki.

 International career

 Baran made 10 appearances for the Poland senior national team from 1981 to 1987.

 He played for Poland at the 1979 FIFA World Youth Championship in Japan.